SaydRomey/ft_irc/README.md

 - Prefer C++ features over their C equivalents (e.g., `<cstring>` instead of `<string.h>`).
 - External libraries and Boost libraries are **forbidden**.

+You are allowed to use C functions, but always prefer their C++ versions if possible.

 ---

 ## Mandatory Part